ItzyBitzySpider/VulnGuard/README.md

 ### Viewing

 ### Ignoring Specific Lines
-Using VSCode Quick Fix, you can disable VulnGuard or even specific ruleset on a line (Similar to eslint)
+Using VSCode Quick Fix, you can disable VulnGuard or even specific ruleset(s) on a line (similar to ESLint).

 ### Configuration
-You can configure the rulesets and even disable specific checks entirely via the VulnGuard Dashboard.
+You can disable specific rulesets, specify which files to ignore via glob patterns, and even configure which checks to run entirely via the VulnGuard Dashboard GUI.

 ![VulnGuard Dashboard](media/vulnguard.png)

 ### How It Works
-You can read more about what's under the hood in [docs.md](./docs.md)
+You can read more about what's under the hood in [docs.md](./docs.md).

 ## Pitch
 Something somethibg about scanning code